rmcwhae/russellmcwhae.ca/README.md

 ## Developing

+To display images, you will need an [ImageKit](https://imagekit.io) account and to put your credentials in a `.env` file at the project root as in the `.env.template` file.
+[Portfolio](https://russellmcwhae.ca/photography) and [Event](https://russellmcwhae.ca/events) images are stored on ImageKit’s media library, with a folder structure as follows:

+-   portfolio
+    -   1st image
+    -   2nd image
+    -   etc.
+-   events
+    -   1st-Event-Name_Month-YEAR
+        -   1st image
+        -   2nd image
+        -   etc.
+    -   2nd-Event-Name_Month-YEAR
+        -   1st image
+        -   2nd image
+        -   etc.
+    -   etc.

-Once you've installed dependencies with `npm install` (or `pnpm install` or `yarn`), start the development server:
+Next, install dependencies with `npm install` (or `pnpm install` or `yarn`), then start the development server:

 ```bash
 npm run dev
 ```

-Note: photos are not under source control as they would take too much space.

 ## Deployment